Don't let airport security nab foods from your hand luggage. Here's what you can take aboard and legally bring back.

 Is honey a liquid?

-Despite being in place for over a decade now, the no liquids rule continues to stump travellers, and a number of products come up again and again when it comes to the most confiscated items at UK airports.
+A number of products come up again and again when it comes to the most confiscated items at UK airports.

 You may never have thought of honey as a liquid before, but for the purposes of airport security it’s considered as such.
 Along with all those other items that straddle the fine line between solid and liquid food – Marmite, Nutella, marmalade, jam and chutneys – you’ll need to confine it to jars under 100ml.
 So be sure to pop anything bigger into your hold baggage if you want to take it with you.